rmaniego/arkivist/README.md

 Other behaviors are similar to native Python dictionaries, the tutorial below only covers add-on feature specific to Arkivist.

-## Fun fact
-Arkivist is a play on the word Archive, which means a collection of historical documents or records.
-Arkivist is like your digital librarian that manages your important data for a lightweight and organized data storage.

 ## Official Release
 **Arkivist** can now be used on your Python projects through PyPi by running pip command on a Python-ready environment.